Whose Line Is It Anyway? (radio series)

-Whose Line Is It Anyway? (abbreviated to Whose Line? or WLIIA) is a short-form improvisational comedy radio programme.
-A television series of the same name was based on it in 1988.
-Following the conclusion of the British run in 1998, ABC began airing a version for the United States audience.
+Whose Line Is It Anyway? (abbreviated to Whose Line? or WLIIA) is a short-form improvisational comedy radio programme, which ran for six episodes on BBC Radio 4 in 1988.
+A television version of the show began on Channel 4 later that year, which ran for ten years.
+Following the conclusion of the British television show in 1998, ABC began airing an American television version, which lasted until 2007 before returning on The CW in 2013.

 The show consisted of a panel of four performers who create characters, scenes and songs on the spot, in the style of short-form improvisation games, many taken from theatresports.
 Topics for the games were based on predetermined prompts from the host.

-History

-The radio series consisted of six episodes, with Clive Anderson as host, with John Sessions and Stephen Fry as regulars.

 Episodes

+Each of the six episodes was hosted by Clive Anderson and featured John Sessions and Stephen Fry as two of the four performers.